 Herding group: The Herding group dogs all share an instinctual ability to control the movement of other animals.
 They have traditionally been raised on farms to help herd and protect valuable livestock.
 They are intelligent, and have been bred to treat each day like they have a "job" they must do.
 Their innate herding ability is such a big part of who they are, that they are known to even "herd" their owners, children, or other small dogs.
 Some can seem stubborn and even obsessed with their herding, since they take it seriously!
 They have high expectations, and must be stimulated mentally just as much as physically.
 The reward to these "high expectations" is that they can be trained very well, and are oftentimes used in competitions.
 Certain breeds such as the well known German Shepard are also used by Police forces, because of their discipline, intelligence, and ability to be trained.

-Mudis for sale or adoption
+Mudis for adoption